 You may be at your final destination or transiting to another U.S. destination or non-U.S. destination.
 Either way, you will have to request admission to the U.S. at primary inspection.
 The CBP officer will scan your passport or enter the number into the computer.
 The officer will also examine your visa(s) and may review the pages in your passport reflecting your travel history.
 If you are not a U.S. citizen, you will also have your photograph and fingerprints taken.

 You can further expect the CBP officer to ask for details about your trip, including its purpose, where you will stay, with whom you will stay, how long you will stay, and whether you have any immediate relatives in the U.S. and their immigration status (if any).

 If the CBP officer finds you are absolutely admissible to the U.S., your passport will be stamped for lawful entry.
 But if you are not clearly admissible, you will be referred to Secondary Inspection.

 2. CBP Conducts Secondary Inspection (One) if You Do Not Clear Primary Inspection

 The primary CBP officer will note in the system why he or she believes you are inadmissible and you will be escorted to Secondary Inspection.
 You may have to wait a long time (several hours) to be called for questioning by another CBP officer, usually at an open counter.
 The CBP officer might also check your personal belongings, including review your messages and communications on electronic devices (cell phones, laptops and tablets).

-If you are admitted at Secondary Inspection, because you have no grounds of inadmissibility, but your case was just complicated, you may then claim your luggage and clear customs.
+If you are admitted at Secondary Inspection — after CBP confirms you have no grounds of inadmissibility and you have the proper travel documents — you may then claim your luggage and clear customs.

 If you are found to be inadmissible at Secondary Inspection due to lack of proper travel documents, immigration fraud or misrepresentation, prior U.S. immigration violations, criminal history, or other grounds, you will be referred to Secondary Inspection Two.